koding/kdlearn/guides/old-koding-migrate/index.md

 ## Step 3
 You will find the migrate script in the home folder of your new VM.
-To get started , in the Terminal tab type the following command.
+To get started , in the Terminal tab type the following command:

 ```
 ./migrate.sh